mturvillehei/DFB_Solver/README.md

 # EEDFB_Solver

-~~Based off of the Transfer Matrix Model from S. Li et al., IEEE J. Sel.
+#Based off of the Transfer Matrix Model from S. Li et al., IEEE J. Sel.
 Topics.
 Quantum Electron.
+9, 1153 (2003)
-9, 1153 (2003)~~ Code originally written by C. Siegler in .m for the Mawst/Botez lab.
+#Code originally written by C. Siegler in .m for the Mawst/Botez lab.
 Converted to Python and wrapped.

+#Unless specified otherwise, units are cm
+#There are some unit switches to mm from the old code.
+Will fix this eventually

 Solver for COMSOL outputs, with some assumptions on the output shape from COMSOL.